sslover/designing-for-data-personalization/syllabus.md

         * **[Code is here](https://github.com/sslover/designing-for-data-personalization/tree/master/week5/google-map)**
     * [Example project - Notes Dashboard](http://samslover.com/examples/notes-dashboard/)
         * **[Code is here](https://github.com/sslover/designing-for-data-personalization/tree/master/week5/notes-dashboard)**
+* **Assignment Week 5:**
+    * Complete Design Challenge 1 - Making Data Personal & Playful
+        * Requirements (due Week 6)
+            * A working interactive Web page
+            * A blog post that includes the following:
+                * A brief description of the data you chose, why you are interested in it, and what you wanted to express to the user.
+                * A sketch or wireframe of your concept.
+                * The color palette and fonts that you are using, and why you made these choices.
+                * Any next steps you think would be interesting for the project.

 Week 6
 ------
 * **Student Presentations: Making Data Personal & Playful**

 * **Assignment Week 6:**
-    * In Weeks 6-8, we will be learning how to track and store our own data.
-In preparation, brainstorm 2-3 datasets that you are interested in tracking. **Post them to you blog**.
+    * In Weeks 7-9, we will be learning how to track and store our own data.
+In preparation, brainstorm 2-3 datasets that you are interested in tracking/collecting. **Post them to you blog**.

+    * Get set up for server-side node.
+Specifically, you **must** come to class with the following already done:
+        1) Download node.js if you have not already http://nodejs.org/.
+You can confirm that node is successfully installed on your machine by opening up Terminal (or PUTTY on PC) and typing 'node'.
+If you don't get an error, it's installed!
+You can exit the node process with Ctrl+c.
+        2) Download and install the Heroku Toolbelt https://toolbelt.heroku.com, this will give you Foreman and the Heroku CLI (command line interface).
+        3) Set up an account at https://heroku.com (Heroku is a simple way to host and deploy your node apps).
+You will be asked to enter a credit card, but the apps we will be doing will not incur any charges (they just need a card on file).
+In fact, all Heroku apps have a starter/free level.

 Weeks 7-9
 ---------